kazemicode/labs-auth0-fga-for-rag/README.md

 ## Accessing and Working with Auth0 Labs

 1. **After logging into GitHub, open the lab repo in a Codespace:** From the *Code* dropdown menu of this branch, toggle to the *Codespaces* tab.
 Click the plus sign to create and open the lab in a Codespace.
 A new tab will open, and Codespaces will begin configuring the lab environment.
 Wait for the environment to finish building.
-2. **Begin working with the lab:** Once the environment is ready you'll see a Codetour popup with instructions for connecting the lab to your Auth0 account.
-This can take some time, as the environment is installing several extensions and libraries to facilitate the lab.
-Once it is complete, you can open the Codetour to view all steps using the panel in the lower right.
+2. **Begin working with the lab:** Once the environment loads all the required libraries and extensions, you'll see a Codetour popup with instructions on how to get started.
 At this point, you should follow the remainder of the instructions within Codetour!

 ### Notes:
 - **If you'd like to save your work to your own fork:** You can commit and push your changes to a fork of this repo.
 (See: [Using Source Control in Your Codespace](https://docs.github.com/en/codespaces/developing-in-codespaces/using-source-control-in-your-codespace)).